Subscribe ✍️

 If you want to raise a teen who understands effort, responsibility, and pride in a job well done, here are some practical strategies to guide your approach.

-Small Tasks, Big Lessons: How Chores Build Confidence
+Small Tasks, Big Lessons: How a Chore List Can Build Confidence

 If you’ve ever wondered whether your child is ready for chores or which ones to start with, you’re not alone.
 Chores can sometimes feel like a battle, but the truth is, they’re one of the best ways to teach responsibility, independence, and teamwork.
 The secret?
 Start small, stay consistent, and match tasks to your child’s stage of life.